mity/mctrl/README.md

         mCtrl.lib           # Import library for Visual Studio
 ```

+Using mCtrl is as easy as using any other DLL, just tell your compiler and
+linker where it can find mCtrl headers and libraries.

 Note you should instruct your C/C++ compiler to search for header files in
-the `include` directory and use the directory `mCtrl` in your preprocessor
+the `include` directory and use the directory `mCtrl` as part of preprocessor
 `#include` directives, e.g.:
 ```C
 #include <mCtrl/dialog.h>
 #include <mCtrl/treelist.h>